scomurr/janus/README.md

 4. Launch the Node.js Research Console for portfolio monitoring

 Each component directory contains detailed setup and configuration documentation in its respective `.md` file.

-## Use Case

-Janus is designed for systematic micro-cap equity research where traditional analysis tools are insufficient due to limited coverage and data availability.
-The platform automates the entire research pipeline from initial discovery through final investment decisions, making it possible to efficiently analyze thousands of micro-cap opportunities that would be impractical to research manually.